Infant bed: Use

 An infant bed is typically used after it is no longer safe to leave the baby in a bassinet.
-They have a lower center of gravity, more mass, a broader base of support and can hold a larger baby than a bassinet.
-Infant beds are more stable than bassinets and as such become desirable when a baby can roll, transferring inertia with their actions; a bassinet may tip, an infant bed won't without concerted effort.
-Around two or three years of age children are able to defeat their confinement and should be moved to a toddler bed to prevent an injurious fall while escaping their bed (falls account for 66% of emergency room admissions due to infant beds in the United States.).
+It has a lower center of gravity, more mass, a broader base of support and can hold a larger baby than a bassinet.
+Infant beds are more stable than bassinets and as such become desirable when a baby can roll, transferring inertia with their actions; a bassinet may tip, but an infant bed will not without concerted effort.
+Around two or three years of age children are able to escape their confinement and should be moved to a toddler bed to prevent an injurious fall while escaping their bed.
+Falls account for 66% of emergency room admissions due to infant beds in the United States.

 Placing a child into an infant bed can put strain on a caretaker's back as they typically have a mass between 11.8 kg and 16.8 kg at 36 months of age.
 To reduce the strain on those operating an infant bed, many infant beds feature: